The Collidescope is an affiliate of Bookshop.org and will earn a small commission if you click through those specific links and make a purchase.

 What, McSweeney’s is going broke?
 The truth is, my stories are too politically incorrect.

 GS: Have you finished the epic novel you were working on, titled Herbert Head, Biography of a Poet?
 If so, have you been working on another novel?
-You told me you that your best work is sitting unpublished on your desk.
+You told me that your best work is sitting unpublished on your desk.
 What can you tell me about it?

 GS: I saw a video of you doing a reading with your wonderful Bostonian accent at Texas State University in 2009.
 You made the prediction that, perhaps not in your lifetime, when writers stop being competitive in merciless and nasty ways, your works, such as Laura Warholic, will get the recognition they deserve.
 Some people might perceive this as haughty yet when you have the linguistic powers to back up the prophecy, and you do, it doesn’t strike me as haughty but simply earnest.
 It also strikes me as hopeful.
 Do you have hope for humanity vis-à-vis its relationship to literature and art in general?
 Or are we approaching, or even amidst, the apocalypse of “Wordlessness”?